alienflip/degenDeploy/README.md

 ## Build 👷

-The repo has been setup with the proving and verifier keys generated from tornado cash's trusted setup ceremony.
+The repo has been setup with the proving and verifier keys generated from tornado cash's trusted setup ceremony

 ```
 npm i